How to Apply for Stress Leave in Alberta

 What is Stress Leave in Alberta?

-Under the Employment Standards Code, employees are entitled to up to 16 weeks of unpaid, job-protected leave for long-term personal sickness or injury in a calendar year.
-This protection extends to both full-time and part-time workers, regardless of company size (as per Alberta employment standards legislation).
+Under the Employment Standards Code, employees are entitled to up to 27 weeks of unpaid, job-protected leave for long-term personal sickness or injury in a calendar year, effective January 1, 2026, with medical certification.

 Who is Eligible for Stress Leave in Alberta?

-To be eligible for stress leave in Alberta, employees must meet 3 conditions:
+To qualify for job-protected leave for a stress-related medical condition in Alberta, an employee must meet 3 certain conditions:

-• The condition should be recognized and documented by a qualified healthcare professional.
+• The situation must be documented by that healthcare professional.

-• The stress-related condition should not be a result of the employee’s own misconduct or negligence.
+• The situation should not be caused by the employee’s serious misconduct.

-• For long-term illness and injury leave (up to 16 weeks): Employees must have been employed with the same employer for at least 90 days.
+In addition, to qualify for long-term illness and injury leave (up to 27 weeks), employees need to have worked for the same employer for at least 90 days.

 These requirements ensure that employees have established a significant relationship with their employer before accessing job-protected leave.